miklevin/MikeLev.in/_posts/2024-09-15-nix-fasthtml-flake.md

 }
 ```

-This version introduces JupyterLab and basic data science packages like `pandas`, `numpy`, and `matplotlib`.
+*With JupyterLab and popular data science libraries like pandas and numpy, the environment became more powerful for data analysis tasks.*

-### Version 3: Adding Support for CUDA (if available)
+### Version 3: Introducing CUDA Support

-Add conditional support for CUDA packages to leverage GPU acceleration if needed.
+To leverage GPU acceleration on Linux systems, I added conditional support for CUDA.
+This allows the environment to utilize CUDA when available, enhancing performance for compatible applications.

 ```nix
 # flake.nix - Version 3: Add CUDA Support